Ivan Vyrypaev

 Since 2014 he has been living and working permanently in Poland together with his wife, prominent Polish actress Karolina Gruszka.
-Vyrypaev is known for his uncompromising stance on non-collaboration with the Russian state formulated after the Russian full-scale invasion of Ukraine, which he denounced in the strongest of terms; his decision to donate all proceedings from the staging of his theatrical work in Russia to Ukraine has led to a comprehensive ban and a criminal case.
+Vyrypaev is known for his uncompromising stance on non-collaboration with the Russian state formulated after the Russo-Ukrainian War, which he denounced in the strongest of terms; his decision to donate all proceedings from the staging of his theatrical work in Russia to Ukraine has led to a comprehensive ban and a criminal case.
 Ivan Vyrypayev was arrested in absentia and sentenced in absentia to 8 years in prison for spreading false information about the Russian army (Article 207.3 of the Russian Criminal Code).

+On July 3, 2026, he was awarded an honorary doctorate and professorship by the University of the Peloponnese in Greece.